-This course takes an in-depth look at social networks, social media platforms and digital marketing in a global world that is driven by business innovation and entrepreneurship.
+This course will focus on an in-depth look at social networks, social media platforms and digital marketing in a global world driven by business innovation and entrepreneurship.
 The course will equip students with the relevant knowledge, perspectives, and practical skills required to develop digital marketing strategies that leverage social interactions in a global world.
+(3 credits)

 - ENG 101: English Composition 1